top of page

 You can host an edition of the Artist Residency – In Process in your region.
 We adapt the format to your local context, fostering creative networks and artistic exchange with your community.

-The Em Processo Artistic Residency is supported by the Department of Arts at the State University of Central-West (UNICENTRO), the Municipal Department of Culture of Guarapuava, and the State Secretariat of Culture of Paraná.
-It is made possible through funding from the Aldir Blanc National Policy for Cultural Promotion – Ministry of Culture – Federal Government of Brazil.
+The 6th edition is carried out by the Artistic Residency Program – In Process , with the Department of Art of the State University of the Midwest (UNICENTRO), as a project approved by the Municipal Secretariat of Culture of Guarapuava, with resources from the Aldir Blanc National Policy for the Promotion of Culture, Ministry of Culture – Federal Government.

 • Over the course of four months, ten artists will take part in an artistic journey where they will explore new creative possibilities, engage in dialogue with fellow artists, and develop a work to be presented to the public in a final exhibition.